pandallel/quilt/docs/src/development/testing_and_linting.md

 cargo fmt
 ```

 The project uses a custom `rustfmt.toml` configuration to ensure consistent formatting.
+Note that our configuration only uses options available in stable Rust to ensure compatibility with CI/CD workflows.

 ### Clippy